Why are my chicken’s feathers falling out?!?!? Chicken feather loss is one of the top topics I get questions about.

 If your flock has a bully, then you can remove the bullied chicken from the coop and isolate her from the flock (give her a friend since 2 chickens together are likely to bond since they only have each other for company).
 You can then try to reintroduce everyone a few days later or continue to keep them separate.

 If you want your hen to hatch the eggs, then let her do it, and understand she’ll stop picking her feathers after the chicks hatch.
+If you haven’t experienced it, broody hens are quite determined.

 If you don’t want her to hatch chicks, then break her broodiness.
 She should stop losing feathers because she’ll stop picking at herself.